Artilleryjoe/Cybersecurity-Portfolio/Security_Scripts/README.md

 # Security Scripts Toolkit

 A collection of modular Python scripts for reconnaissance, vulnerability scanning, and security reporting.
-Built for **educational purposes**, **portfolio demonstration**, and **authorized security assessments** only.
+Built for educational purposes, portfolio demonstration, and authorized security assessments only.

 ---

 ## Overview

+This toolkit serves as a practical foundation for:

+- Cybersecurity learners
+- Ethical hackers
-This toolkit serves as a practical foundation for cybersecurity learners, ethical hackers, and professionals conducting **internal or authorized security assessments**.
-Each script is designed to be **modular, standalone**, and easily extensible.
+- Professionals conducting internal or authorized security assessments

+Each script is designed to be modular, standalone, and easily extensible.

 ---